Houston Online Solicitation of a Minor Lawyer

 Being charged with a sex crime can be incredibly stressful, given the severity of the accusation.
 This is particularly true when facing charges regarding the sexual assault or abuse of a minor.
 Furthermore, if your alleged offense involves using the internet, it can also be charged at the federal level.
 If you are up against felony charges, speak with an experienced Houston online solicitation of a minor lawyer.

 The qualified legal team at Hochglaube & DeBorde, P.C., a reputable criminal defense law firm in Houston, has extensive experience defending clients within cases of sex offenses and online crimes.
+As experienced sex crimes lawyers, we are committed to providing strong, strategic defense to protect your rights and freedom.

 houston online solicitation of a minor lawyer